OrganizedIsolatedInsect/ProjectNemo/docs/competitiveresearch.md

 ## Internal tools

 ### Traffic Enforcement Reference Manual (T.E.R.M.)
-Explain what this is.
+A physical and electronic document created by [two former police officers](https://termpublications.com/) that summarizes traffic legislation, fine tables, definitions, and workflows.
+Procured annually by the RCMP and municipal police agencies.

-**Strengths:** Not sure...
+**Strengths:** An improvement over reading through all of the legislation.

-**Weaknesses:** Published on yearly basis - easily outdated.
+**Weaknesses:** Published on annual basis and easily outdated; manually updated and created and prone to human error; expensive (>$25,000) contract; format (PDF or hardcopy) cumbersome for search and navigation.

 <img src="images/POCKET_Term_2022-01.jpg" width="300">&nbsp;
 <img src="images/TERM-product-binder.jpg" width="300">

 ### "Cheat Sheets"
+Word or PDF documents that summarize procedures or workflows for officers.
 Typically seen for highly procedural calls, such as break & enters, impaired driving, mental health calls, and domestic offences.

 **Strengths:** Often created by users themselves; easily accessible.